verbb/bugsnag/README.md

 ### Blacklisting exceptions

-If you want to ignore a certain type of exception, like a
+If you want to ignore a certain type of exception, like a 404-error, you can do it like this:

 ```php
 <?php